sumrender/pb/docs/issues.md

 8. The reordering story quiz is not working properly I think
 9. Centralize all fonts - [FIXED]
 10. Move all references of Punjabi to config `Punjabi.ts`.
 So later, I can create a `Hindi.ts` and my application becomes a Hindi Reading app when I want.
 Similarly, I can do for any language - [FIXED]
+11. Download fonts and store them in assets
+12. Audio stuff is missing
+13. Each level can have multiple quizzes/lessons.
+Need to update stuff accordingly [FIXED]